The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints

 \subsection{Scale dependence}

 We investigate the dependence of our parameter constraints on the scales used in the inference.
-To analyze the contribution of small scales, we vary the minimum scale bin used and re-run the MCMC chains, for each parameter individually as well as the five-observable combined constraint.
+To analyze the contribution of small scales, we vary the minimum scale bin used and rerun the MCMC chains, for each parameter individually as well as the five-observable combined constraint.
 The results are shown in Figure~\ref{fig:scale_dependence}, averaged over the 70 test models.
-We note that the $\upf$ uses a different binning scheme than the other observables, so it is only shown on the scales on which it is computed, $5-45 \, \hMpc$, and when it is included in combination with the other observables, it results in an overall shift in precision below $5 \, \hMpc$.
+We note that the $\upf$ uses a different binning scheme than the other observables, so it is only shown on the scales on which it is computed, $5$--$45 \, \hMpc$, and when it is included in combination with the other observables, it results in an overall shift in precision below $5 \, \hMpc$.
 For this reason, we add the $\upf$ and $\mcf$ in the opposite order as the rest of this paper.
 We also include using just the combination $\cfm + \cfq$, as many analyses do.
 Similarly, we run recovery tests varying the maximum scale.
-The $1/\sigma$ lines for the minimum and maximum scale variation will cross each other at a particular scale; this scale is marked by a vertical bar, and indicates the scale at which equal information is provided by scales smaller than and larger than this scale.
+The $1/\sigma$ lines for the minimum and maximum scale variation will cross each other at a particular scale; this scale is marked by a vertical bar and indicates the scale at which equal information is provided by scales smaller than and larger than this scale.